Novel functional roles for PERIANTHIA and SEUSS during floral organ identity specification, floral meristem termination, and gynoecial development

 Published by Frontiers Media S.A.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.

 Wynn, April N.; Seaman, Andrew A.; Jones, Ashley L.; and Franks, Robert G., "Novel functional roles for PERIANTHIA and SEUSS during floral organ identity specification, floral meristem termination, and gynoecial development" (2014).
-Biological Sciences.
+Biological Sciences Research.
 3.

 A correction to this article was published on August 29, 2014: